 In addition, Utterly Events will use your information to notify you about changes to our services.

 The lawful basis for the processing

-The Data Protection Act 1998 requires us to process personal data fairly and lawfully.
-In practice, it means that Utterly Events must:
+The GDPR requires us to process personal data fairly and lawfully.
+In practice, it means that Utterly Events must

 - Have legitimate grounds for collecting and using the personal data.

 - Not use the data in ways that have unjustified adverse effects on the individuals concerned.

 - Be transparent about how we intend to use the data and give individuals appropriate privacy notices when collecting their personal data.

 Should Utterly Events obtain information from third-party associations we will provide the individual with privacy information within a reasonable period of time of obtaining the personal data and no later than one month.

 The recipient or categories of recipients of the personal data